Diodak92/Adaptive-Air-Cushion/data/readme.md

 * h : height of the dumped load in millimetres
 * m : weight of the dumped load in kilograms with optional "+" tag meaning extra weight
-* vc : valve open with optional open ration
+* vc : valve open with optional open ratio
 * vc : valve closed with optional close ratio
 * last digit : test number